-Net capital expenditures (CAPEX) increased by 39.2% in 2023 in comparison to 2022.
-Net CAPEX investment of \$14,164,714 was incurred to support the infrastructure and equipment necessary to operate the Authority's integrated system.
-CAPEX investments included construction of the second landfill leachate tank, the new Frey Farm Landfill maintenance building, fire suppression upgrades, necessary facility maintenance and improvements, and equipment replacement including a dozer, wheel loader, diesel dump trucks, and CNG truck tractors.
+Net CAPEX investment of \$36,238,977 was incurred to support the infrastructure and equipment necessary to operate the Authority's integrated system.
+CAPEX investments included construction of the 3rd stage of the vertical expansion at Frey Farm Landfill (FFLF), a new FFLF maintenance building, fire suppression upgrades, necessary facility maintenance and improvements, and equipment replacement including a dozer, sweeper, articulating dump truck, and CNG truck tractors.
+The 2024 CAPEX outlay includes \$6.9M of carryover from 2023 projects, which was a significant factor in the 155.8% year-over-year increase.

-The Authority-owned property insurance captive, Sustainable Assurance Company (the Captive), concluded the third year of operations, posting a net income of \$409,350 and retained earnings of \$779,667.
-The Captive, a licensed Vermont insurance company, issued a comprehensive one-year property and terrorism insurance package, effective January 1, 2023 with the Authority named as insured.
-The Authority initially funded \$1,300,000 of formation capital, exceeding the State of Vermont's \$250,000 minimum requirement, to offset financial risk retained by the Captive.
-Since inception, the Authority infused an additional \$1,750,000 of capital to offset the expanded single-loss risk retained by the Captive.
-Further, the Captive is reinsured by a syndicated panel of domestic and foreign carriers maintaining an A.M.
+The Authority-owned property insurance captive, Sustainable Assurance Company (the Captive), concluded the fourth year of operations, posting a net income of \$512,951 and retained earnings of \$1,292,618.
+The Captive, a licensed Vermont insurance company, was incorporated in November 2020 and is a wholly-owned subsidiary of the Authority.
+The Captive provides commercial property coverage, which includes terrorism insurance for certified acts of terrorism, which is subject to the deductible and coinsurance provisions of the Terrorism Risk Insurance Program Reauthorization Act (TRIPRA).
+At inception, the Authority funded \$1,300,000 of formation capital, exceeding the State of Vermont's \$250,000 minimum requirement, to offset financial risk retained by the Captive.
+Since inception, the Authority has infused an additional \$2,250,000 of capital to offset the expanded single loss risk retained by the Captive.
+The Captive is reinsured by a syndicated panel of domestic and foreign carriers maintaining an A.M.
 Best rating of 'A-' or greater.
 The Captive improves stability in underwriting, assists in adequate coverage and limits, and improves financial control for the Authority.
-No claims were submitted or settled with the Captive in 2023.
+No claims were submitted or settled with the Captive in 2024.
+In 2024, Sustainable Assurance Company received an A.M.
+Best Rating of A-.